- BSc Programme

 - Open Programmes

 - Printed Matter

 The main study principles in SSE Riga differ from the majority of the universities in the Baltics.
 At SSE Riga, studies concentrate on just one or two courses at a time.
 An intense course usually takes from two weeks to two months.
 A course often has daily lectures and seminars, and the grade given consists of the exam result, practical project work and its presentation.
-Only after the end of one course does the next one begin.

 Project work is simply called ‘reports’ among the students of SSE Riga.
 The papers are based on taking theoretical knowledge gained during the course and applying it to a practical issue.
 Business projects might include visiting an enterprise, interviewing managers and employees for a case study, or contacting several companies to ask for information.
 Meanwhile, academic research is usually based on quantitative information which is analyzed with statistical tools to reach conclusions or test hypotheses.

 At the end of each course students present their project work in front of the class and an evaluator, and defend their papers from colleagues’ opposition and critical remarks.
 While the Presentations Skills course at the very beginning studies at SSE Riga provides basic knowledge, these abilities are developed throughout the three years.
 The ability to present in-depth on complicated issues and research in 5 to 7 minutes, to use visual aids both to keep the listener interested and get the intended reaction, requires practice and is a must in business life.